 - Select both the cells as per below screenshot.

-- As we can see there is a small square shown in the above screenshot rounded by red color called Fill Handle.
+- As we can see there is a small square shown in the above screenshot rounded by red color called Fill Handle in Excel.

 - Place the mouse cursor on this square and double-click on the Fill handle.